aws-samples/aws-greengrass-mini-fulfillment/README.md

 ![mini-fulfillment demo architecture](docs/img/demo-architecture.png)

 #### Master/Conveyor Host
-There are five processes on this host:
+There are six processes on this host:
 - the Master Greengrass Core
 - the `heartbeat` Greengrass Device (GGD) process
 - the `bridge` GGD process